shihansheriffesanjo/esanjo-way/content/product/our-product-development-process.md

 * Emails
 * App Store Listings

-Since the amount of content required for even a simple project can be quite substantial, we rely on Google Drive to keep everything organized.
+Since the amount of content required for even a simple project can be quite substantial, we rely on Google Drive to keep everything organised.
 We create a folder in Google Drive to store all content for every new project.
 Using Google Docs to manage content is more convenient as collaboration with the rest of the team is more seamless and files are accessible wherever we are.

 #### Step 7.
 Handoff Prep and Prototyping

 We update the copy on the UI designs to accurately reflect the final content.
 This practice helps us see the actual content on the designs and make layout adjustments before any engineering work is done.

-After design is finalized, we import the screens to Marvel, our design handoff tool.
+After design is finalised, we import the screens to Marvel, our design handoff tool.
 Marvel automatically generates development resources like code snippets, design specs and assets that our engineering team uses.

 We also regularly uses Marvel to create interactive prototypes to validate UX or collaborate ideas with our clients.